 Even experienced people may have to make multiple trips to the hardware store before they get it right.
+It’s an old joke that every project, no matter how small, requires three trips to the hardware store.

-Inexperienced people resort to cobbling together some amazing fixes that may hold for a while but pity the person who has to work on it next.
+Inexperienced people resort to cobbling together some amazing fixes that may hold for a while, but pity the person who has to work on it next.

-{ 80 comments… read them below or add one }
+{ 124 comments… read them below}

 I couldn’t find my specific problem searching your site, so I’m sending this email to hopefully get an answer (by the way, I can’t express to you how happy I am to have found your site!
 Finally, a place with good, solid advice!
 Thank you!).
 My problem: I have water leaking or seeping into my mobile home from the exterior, not from pipes or plumbing.
 We think we have found the area on the exterior where water has been leaking in.
 There are signs of water damage and mold in my master bathroom (this is where it comes in at from the outside).
 The carpet near the door to the bathroom in the bedroom was wet, .
 Some of the ‘peel and stick’ tiles by the door in the bathroom are warping and coming loose.
 The corner of the floor cabinet farthest from the door, and under the sink, are also showing water signs.